Vietnam.vn - Nền tảng quảng bá Việt Nam

 As of the end of April, China's total gold reserves were more than 2,290 tons (Photo: Bloomberg).

-Global central banks have increased their gold purchases fivefold since 2022, after the West froze Russian assets, according to Goldman Sachs, in what experts called a “structural shift” in the management of foreign exchange reserves.
+Global central banks have increased their gold purchases fivefold since 2022, after the West froze Russian assets, according to Goldman Sachs, in what experts called a “structural shift” in foreign exchange reserve management policy.

 In China, investors have also shown strong interest in gold.
 Trading volumes on the Shanghai Futures Exchange (SHFE) have surged to record levels in recent weeks.
 In response to the domestic gold "thirst", the PBOC has granted additional gold import quotas to commercial banks.